Exporting or importing inventory with a CSV file

 - Option2 Value - As above, but can be left blank.

 - Option3 Name - As above, but can be left blank.

 - Option3 Value - As above, but can be left blank.

 - SKU - The SKU column is optional.
 If you include it, then the values can be left blank.
 Currently in Shopify, SKUs do not need to be unique.

-- Quantity - The amount of inventory in the location.
 The number can be positive, negative, or 0.
+You can also enter

 To uniquely identify a variant, specify values for the Handle, Option1 Value, Option2 Value, and Option3 Value columns.